paxsonsa/cinemotion/docs/Delegates.md

-# Session Controller Delegates
+# SessionCon Controller Delegates
 The `indiemotion::Application` is the core interface for hooking into your DCC.
 The header file `indiemotion/session/delegate.hpp` contains the most detailed and up-to-date documentation about the different members to the class.

 This document to describs the intended lifecycle for a session and what you can expect.

-## Session Start Up
+## SessionCon Start Up
 Once a connection is established the session will begin to start up.
 At that moment the delegates `will_start_session()` member will be invoked and it should be used to set up the DCC to begin accepting the sessions input.